ZuriGa/Pig-Dice-Game/README.md

 Code: activePlayer() switchPlayer()
 Output:

-Test: “It should reset the game if active player scores more than 100”
+Test: “It should determine the "winner" if active player scores 100 or more”
-Code: activePlayer >= 100
+Code: totalScore >= 100
-Output:
+Output: "Player 1 wins"

 Test: “It should store score for players after each dice roll”
 Code: rollDice() currentScore()